bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 Windows:
 `blender-windows.arm64.zip` or `blender-windows.amd64.zip`

-Note that the file names doesn't have to match exactly with the examples above as long as their corresponding shasum file is picked up by the following file globbing schema:
+Note that the file names do not have to match exactly with the examples above as long as their corresponding shasum file is picked up by the following file globbing schema:

 `"blender*" + operating_system + "." + architecture + "*.sha256"`

-4. There can be no ambiguity on which archive the `run_blender.py` script should use.
-So for example you can not have `blender-windows.arm64.zip` and `blender2-windows.arm64.zip` in the `your_project_name/shared/artifacts/blender` folder at the same time.
+4. There can be no ambiguity about which archive the `run_blender.py` script should use.
+For example, you cannot have both `blender-windows.arm64.zip` and `blender2-windows.arm64.zip` in the `your_project_name/shared/artifacts/blender` folder at the same time.

 ## Create Shortcut

-Once your project has been setup using the "Project Tools" scripts the `run_blender.py` should be available inside `your_project_name/svn/tools`.
-Follow the below steps to create a shortcut to this script.
-This shortcut will call the `run_blender.py` script which will fetch the correct blender version for your operating system from `your_project_name/shared/artifacts/blender` directory and extract it to the `local` directory.
+Once your project has been set up using the "Project Tools" scripts, the `run_blender.py` script should be available inside `your_project_name/svn/tools`.
+Follow the steps below to create a shortcut to this script.
+This shortcut will call the `run_blender.py` script, which will fetch the correct Blender version for your operating system from the `your_project_name/shared/artifacts/blender` directory and extract it to the `local` directory.
 It will also fetch extensions in the `your_project_name/shared/artifacts/extensions` folder.

 ### Create Linux Shortcut
 ```bash